AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IValidator/IDValidation.md

 IValidator.IDValidation Method
 ==============================
-AutomationML 2.1 APIValidates the ID of a CAEX object.
+Validates the ID of a CAEX object.
 IDs of CAEX objects shall be unique.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)